cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.8.6 (2019-02-26) =
+* The filter bug fix of release 4.7.5 changed the behaviour for exclude filters on empty fields.
+Made changes so it defaults back to the old behaviour for exclude filters.

 = 4.8.5 (2019-02-26) =
 * Removed ancestor category from all feeds when not selected